Interesting photo in the rain - Tips on how to take an interesting photo in the rain?

 That concerns especially London wedding photographers, whose couples are going for a long honeymoon and there will be no second chance to make a portrait session.

 Unfortunately, in the UK, it happens very often.
 To be prepared and still be able to do the job we need to have to backup options.
-First one is to work outside, using the rain to our advantage.
-The second one is to make the portraits in interiors.
+The first one is to work outside, using the rain to our advantage.
+The second one is to make portraits in the interiors.

-If we have a beautiful sunny day, all we have to do to make some interesting shots is to take the couple outside the venue or to the garden, find the nice shady place with lovely background or look for a beautiful rim light and work against the sun (more on how to work against the sun here surrey wedding photographer).
-The things are getting complicated when there is a pouring rain outside.
-There is only one way, how to make interesting and sometimes even spectacular photos in rain? by using the remote flashes.
+If we have a beautiful sunny day, all we have to do to make some interesting shots is to take the couple outside the venue or to the garden, find a nice shady place with lovely background or look for a beautiful rim light and work against the sun (more on how to work against the sun here surrey wedding photographer).
+Things are getting complicated when there is pouring rain outside.
+There is only one way, how to make interesting and sometimes even spectacular photos in rain. by using the remote flashes.

 The rules are:

 We are setting the exposure first on the background (making sure that the background is exposed as we want to).
-We need to remember about the sync time of our camera and flash.
-The shutter speed can?t be faster than sync time.
+We need to remember the sync time of our camera and flash.
+The shutter speed can't be faster than the sync time.
 It is safe to leave it on 1/125s or even at a slower speed.
 We are trying to keep the ISO low as well.

 The internet is extremely useful in this case.
 We can scout the location and look for the photos taken inside the venue and plan our session ahead.
-Even better idea is to meet with the couple in the venue and have a look around.
-We can find the interesting spots for taking the wedding couple portraits, so we will be prepared when the wedding comes and weather will not be the best.
-Of course, there is no possible to plan everything, but good preparation minimises the stress if the weather goes bad and we have to work under very hard conditions.
-Photo shoot in interiors means that we have to be prepared to work with the mixed light conditions – a cold light from outside (especially in the rainy day) and warm tungsten light inside.
+An even better idea is to meet with the couple in the venue and have a look around.
+We can find interesting spots for taking the wedding couple portraits, so we will be prepared when the wedding comes and the weather will not be the best.
+Of course, there is not possible to plan everything, but good preparation minimises the stress if the weather goes bad and we have to work under very hard conditions.
+Photoshoot in interiors means that we have to be prepared to work with mixed light conditions - cold light from outside (especially on a rainy day) and warm tungsten light inside.
 That can create all sorts of colour problems.
 In this case, we often use the Westcott Icelight.
 This wonderful tool is like a magic wand and it helps you to create window light quality for portraits, but with controlled temperature, angle and strength of light.
-It is very easy to use and we can create wonderful portraits with the romantic look.
-Every bride will love this kind of portraits.
+It is very easy to use and we can create wonderful portraits with a romantic look.
+Every bride will love this kind of portrait.